fassko/fassko.github.io/_posts/2019-12-27-graphql-advances-with-swift.md

 tags: [graphql, apple, ios, apollo]
 ---

-In previous articles, we discussed how to [get started](/graphql-ios-swift/) and use [subscriptions](/graphql-subscriptions/) with GraphQL in iOS (and iPadOS, tvOS, and macOS) using Swift programing language.
+In previous articles, we discussed how to [get started] with (/graphql-ios-swift/) and use [subscriptions](/graphql-subscriptions/) with GraphQL in iOS (and iPadOS, tvOS, and macOS) using Swift programming language.

-This time I want to discuss some advanced topics using GraphQL with Apollo SDK and Swift.
-How to use GraphQL fragments and Swift scalar types?
-As well I would like to talk about optionality with GraphQL it’s pluses and minuses.
+This time I want to discuss some advanced topics using GraphQL with Apollo SDK and Swift: usage of GraphQL fragments and Swift scalar types; optionality with GraphQL and it’s pros and cons.

 <!--more-->

 ## Using fragments

 At first, what is a **fragment** in GraphQL?
 It is a reusable piece of the query.
-For instance, if you need same fields in multiple queries you can extract into a reusable piece called [GraphQL fragment](https://graphql.org/learn/queries/#fragments).
+For instance, if you need the same field in multiple queries you can extract that into a reusable piece called [GraphQL fragment](https://graphql.org/learn/queries/#fragments).

 ```graphql
   query Users($id: userID) {